sparkflows/sparkflows-docs/docs/installation/diagnostics/connections.rst

 Stop Test Connection
 ---------------------

-While the connection test is in progress, if the user wants to stop the tests, they can click on the 'Stop Tests' button to halt the connection test.
+While the connection test is in progress, if the user wants to stop the tests, they can click on the ``Stop Tests`` button to halt the connection test.

 .. figure:: ../../_assets/diagnositcs/diagnostic-stop-connection-test.png
    :alt: diagnostic-stop-connection